 It is crucial for us to start each day off by praying, so that we are blessed with perfect wisdom and peace through constant fellowship with Christ.
-I learned the proper way to pray by faithfully studying God’s inspired Word, because until then, I didn’t even bother to roll out of bed and fall to my knees in reverent prayer like I should have according to scripture.
+I learned the proper way to pray by faithfully studying the inspired Word of God, because until then, I did not even bother to roll out of bed and fall to my knees in reverent prayer like I should have according to scripture.

 When praying according to scripture, it allows us to enter into a lasting covenant with God which strengthens our inner spirit to follow His precepts.
 Not only does God hear our prayers, but He promises to answer when we are obedience and faithful to His Will.

-Prayer not only teaches us God’s perspective on various situations, but it also increases our spiritual development, strengthens our faith and helps to establish patience.
+Prayer not only teaches us the perspective of God pertaining to various situations, but it also increases our spiritual development, strengthens our faith and helps to establish patience.
 Many years ago back when I was in my twenties, my husband had to rush me to the hospital due to excruciating abdominal pain.
-They immediately admitted me for emergency surgery in order to remove an embryo that was trapped inside my fallopian tubes.
+They immediately admitted me for emergency surgery in order to remove an embryo that was trapped inside my Fallopian tubes.

 I remember sitting there robed in a hospital gown freaked out by the fear and panic that was quickly invading my mind; a gut feeling nudged at me to open my purse where a small Bible was safely nestled.
-My outstretched hand grasped this sacred book and I began breathing in the soothing doctrine hidden between the pages of life’s divine manual, as sweet drops of peace silently began washing away my anxiety:
+My outstretched hand grasped this sacred book and I began breathing in the soothing doctrine hidden between the pages in the Book of Life, as sweet drops of peace silently began washing away my anxiety:

 It was that night which taught me the significance of faith and to praise God in all situations, regardless of how hopeless things may appear.
 If we want the circumstances in our lives to change for the better, we need to make a commitment to praying the scriptures each day.
-The edification of God’s Word will achieve victory by our unwavering faith.
+The edification through the Word of God will achieve victory from our unwavering faith.
 God spoke all of creation into existence by His words; and when we pray the scriptures aloud we are speaking the will of God over our lives into existence.